Investigative Framework

 Migraine is diagnosed clinically.
 Imaging and labs rule out danger, but they do not map the layered physiological patterns that shape when attacks happen, how severe they are, or why they shift over time.

-When a single-mechanism treatment meets a multi-layer problem, effectiveness can shift over time.
+When a single-mechanism treatment meets a multi-layer problem, effectiveness shifts over time.

-When layered contributors aren't identified, recurrence may appear as resistance rather than instability.
+When layered contributors aren't identified, recurrence looks like resistance rather than instability.

 Some cases labeled treatment-resistant reflect incomplete pattern investigation rather than absolute therapeutic failure.
 When layered contributors are not identified, symptom recurrence may appear as resistance rather than threshold instability.

-A structured method for identifying which physiological systems are contributing to your migraine pattern at any given time.
+A structured method for identifying which physiological systems are contributing to your pattern right now.

 Rather than chasing individual triggers, this framework examines the underlying conditions that determine whether a trigger crosses the threshold into symptoms - or doesn't.